 About the Ranking

-TripAdvisor created their top 100 cherry blossom ranking by looking at 33 of Japan’s prefectures.
-In regard to which prefecture has the most spots featured on the list, Kyoto takes first place with 19 spots, followed by Tokyo with 17 spots.
-Parks and gardens were chosen the most, while a lot of historic sites such as temples, shrines, and castles are plentifully represented as well.
+TripAdvisor curated their top 100 cherry blossom ranking by examining 33 of Japan's prefectures.
+The ranking highlights the prefectures with the highest representation, where Kyoto takes the lead with an impressive 19 blossom spots, closely followed by Tokyo with 17 spots.
+While parks and gardens emerged as the most popular choices, historic sites like temples, shrines, and castles also received abundant recognition.

 Himeji Castle (Hyogo Prefecture) - Ranked #1 in 2018 among best cherry blossom spots in Japan!

 Kintai Bridge (Yamaguchi Prefecture) - Ranked #13 in 2018 for best cherry blossom spots in Japan!